 We’re still hibernating our way through winter but the days are getting longer and, soon enough, the warmth will return.
 When that happens, you’d be wise to have some Ranch Water on hand for you and yours.
 Lighter than a Margarita and far more interesting than plain water, the drink resides in a happy middle ground.
 Better, it’ll tackle your thirst and keep you functional.

-To be honest, I didn’t think much of the drink until late June.
-That’s when my hometown was treated to record high temperatures (116 degrees, to be exact).
+To be honest, I didn’t think much of the drink until a heat wave broke out last year.
 It was too hot to work, too hot to eat, too hot to do just about anything.
 Except drink.

 Ranch Water played a cameo I’m still grateful for today.
 The zesty, relatively low-ABV beverage cooled my core and powered me past all of the associated hot weather hangups (the swamp crotch, the fatigue, the mild hallucinations).
 It’s a drink you can enjoy all day without getting tanked.
 Better, it’s easy to make—an underrated feature given the fact that the last thing you want to be doing on a scorching day is overexerting yourself.

 David Alan, the Director of Trade Education and Mixology at Patron, knows a lot about this drink.
 He’s from Austin and has watched it blossom from ranch cocktail to a trending order at bars all over.
 He says it began as a mainstay at Ranch 616 in Austin, Texas before being picked up and exported by the Marfa crowd.

 “It has become so popular that its origins have been obscured, but if there is another person who can credibly claim to have invented the drink, I have not found that source yet,” he says.
 For the original recipe, he’s inclined to go with what Ranch 616 does.